alset0326/peda-arm/README.md

 peda-arm
 ====

 PEDA-ARM - Python Exploit Development Assistance for GDB

 Finally, we merged the original peda and peda-arm.
 Use `peda-intel.py` to the original peda, and `peda-arm.py` to the new arm peda.

 longld's peda is amazing.
 But it cannot work on ARM, especially on Android.
 So I made some change.

 Target ARM is still testing.
 AARCH64 is now under developing.

+**Update in 2025-08-28:**

+Try to make PEDA-ARM as a purer, lighter and more flexible debugging tools by moving more functions to plugins.
+Type " plugin" to see more help.
+Currently, plugins support:

+- plugin sample: the example plugin
+- plugin cyclic: the cyclic string generate
+- plugin intelasm: assemble on x86/x64 platform
+- plugin armasm: assemble on arm/arm64 platform
+- plugin libheap: install [libheap](https://github.com/cloudburst/libheap) via plugin

 ## Key Features:

 * Just support all commands on original PEDA (except the part of shellcode)
 * Use `help peda` to show all the peda help

 ## Updated Features:

 * Add source code context (if it has source code)
 * Add system call detect
 * Support ARM style jump instructions (b*/cbz) detect
 * Support full arm/thumb assemble
 * Add plugin framework.
 Now you can write your own plugins easily based on peda command
 * Add multiple welcome logos (Your gdb need to support zlib)
 * Enhance display.
 Make the length of the separation lines auto detect (Image is too large to display.
 Just find out yourself)
 * Support both remote and local debug
 * And so many features that I don't remember